SanityLacking/BrevisNet/README.md

 This repository contains code to build and run early exit models in tensorflow 2 along with our novel contributions of loss function, model uncertanity measurement and exit thresholding.

 # How to use this repository?
-/brevis contains all the nessecary code to build and run the early exiting models.
+/brevis contains all the nessecary code to build and run the early exiting models. <br>
-/Notebooks contains examples of building and evaluating the early exiting models on a vareity of different DNN model types.
+/Notebooks contains examples of building and evaluating the early exiting models on a vareity of different DNN model types. <br>

 # Setup